Datawarehouse Fundamental Questions

 As developer i never involved in scheduling.

-Q: Have you created any procedure or view for your report?
+created any procedure or view for your report?

 Ans: